The Real Housewives of Salt Lake City season 2

-The second season of The Real Housewives of Salt Lake City, an American reality television series, is broadcast on Bravo.
-It premiered on September 12, 2021 and was primarily filmed in Salt Lake City, Utah.
+The second season of The Real Housewives of Salt Lake City, an American reality television series, was broadcast on Bravo.
+It premiered on September 12, 2021, and was primarily filmed in Salt Lake City, Utah.
 Its executive producers are Lisa Shannon, Dan Peirson, Lori Gordon, Chaz Morgan and Andy Cohen.

-Season 2 of the Real Housewives of Salt Lake City focuses on the lives of Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose, Jen Shah and Jennie Nguyen.
+Season 2 of The Real Housewives of Salt Lake City focuses on the lives of Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose, Jen Shah and Jennie Nguyen.
 It premiered on September 12, 2021.

+This season marked the first departure of Mary Cosby, who returned as a friend of the show in season 4 and was promoted back to a full time housewife in season 5, as well as the only appearance of Jennie Nguyen.

-Production and Crew
+Production and crew

 In February 2021, the show was renewed for a second season by Bravo.
 Lisa Shannon, Dan Peirson, Lori Gordon, Chaz Morgan and Andy Cohen are recognized as the season's executive producers; it is produced and distributed by Shed Media.

 Cast

 Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose and Jen Shah all returned for the second season, joined by new housewife Jennie Nguyen.
 Angie Harrington made multiple guest appearances.